 3rd user vimrc file: "$VIM\_vimrc"

-from Vim in Git Bash:
+to :version from Vim in Git Bash:

 user vimrc file: "$HOME/.vimrc"